Obituary - Betty Joyce Crook

 Betty Joyce Crook, a resident of Fostoria, passed away peacefully on Feb.
 15 at the age of 81.

-Graveside Services will be held on Saturday, Feb.
+Graveside services were held on Saturday, Feb.
 17 beginning at 1 p.m. at New Bethel Braggs Cemetery in Braggs, Alabama with Reverend Jim Free and Reverend Steve Stephens officiating and Dunklin Funeral Home directing.
-The family will receive friends for visitation beginning at 11:30 a.m. until 12:30 p.m. at Braggs Christian Church.
+The family received friends for visitation beginning at 11:30 a.m. until 12:30 p.m. at Braggs Christian Church.

 Email newsletter signup